• Facebook

 Add Data with SQL Server Dependency through API

 To add data in the cache using the SQL Dependency, NCache provides the SqlCacheDependency class.
 This adds items to the cache with SQL Dependency.
+In the following example, each item is assigned an SQL dependency and then added to the cache using the Add method.

 • .NET